prashanthpai/gluster-chrome/README.md

 ## Gluster-Chrome

 A Google Chrome extension for GlusterFS developers.
-It saves you a few clicks by adding a right-click context menu.
+It's silly but saves you a few clicks by adding a right-click context menu.